Salah856/System-Design/DESIGN A UNIQUE ID GENERATOR.md

 - Machine ID: 5 bits, which gives us 2 ^ 5 = 32 machines per datacenter.
 - Sequence number: 12 bits.
 For every ID generated on that machine/process, the sequence number is incremented by 1.
 The number is reset to 0 every millisecond.

+Datacenter IDs and machine IDs are chosen at the startup time, generally fixed once the system is up running.
+Any changes in datacenter IDs and machine IDs require careful review since an accidental change in those values can lead to ID conflicts.
+Timestamp and sequence numbers are generated when the ID generator is running.